ilg-ul/ilg-ul/README.md

 My current interrests are solutions for improving the quality of embedded software, mainly by using reproducible builds and extensive multi-plafrom testing.

-The open source projects that I am involved with are:
+The main open source projects that I am involved with are:

 ### The xPack Build Framework